Common ragweed is found throughout the United States, causing problems

 It has wide, almost-frizzy leaf blades and forms numerous tillers.

-or Cotton family most common in the Virginia-Carolina area.
-Its
+Cotton family most common in the Virginia-Carolina area.
+Its alternate

-alternate toothed leaves are 2 to 4 inches long and sometimes
+toothed leaves are 2 to 4 inches long and sometimes have purplish

-of the Southeast.
-As a member of the Spurge Family, it has hollow
+the Southeast.
+As a member of the Spurge Family, it has hollow stems

 Hophornbeam copperleaf is a freely branching annual broadleaf weed